What is a Transaction?

 - Possess a valid

-- Have an active, connected bank account (manual or Plaid-linked)
+uuid - Have an active, connected bank account (manual or Plaid-linked)

-— the recipient of funds
+payer_uuid— the sender of fundspayee_uuid— the recipient of funds

 Step 2: Determine Transaction Type and Amount

-— Optional reference ID from your systemdescription
+client_reference_id— Optional reference ID from your systemdescription— Optional metadata for reporting

 Step 3: Submit the Transaction

-To initiate the transaction, send aPOST
+To initiate the transaction, send aPOST request to the following endpoint: /3p/api/v1/transactions with the required

-representing the newly created transaction.
+fields.
+Upon success, the API will return a uuid representing the newly created transaction.
 This can be used to

 fetch status updates or cancellation requests.